Administrative Faculty and Staff

 Dr. Butler arrived at GC in 2007 and has served as the Assistant Director of the School of Health and Human Performance since 2014.
 Currently, he is a Professor of Public Health and Faculty Affiliate in the Women’s Studies and Liberal Studies Programs.
 His teaching interests including human sexuality, sexology, women’s health and social issues, nutrition, and research methods/statistics.
 His research specialties include sexual healthcare availability among US colleges and universities and the sexual health needs of college students.
 Dr. Butler received the GC Outstanding Scholar Award in 2012 and the GC College of Health Sciences Outstanding Scholar Award in 2010 and 2014.
 In 2010-2011 he participated in the Georgia Governor’s Teaching Fellowship program.
 In 2016 he was accepted into the inaugural class of the USG Scholarship of Teaching and Learning Fellows program.

 Mr. Adeyemi comes to Georgia College after serving as the head athletic trainer at Central Georgia Technical College.
 He has also had the privilege of working at Resurgens Orthopedics, and has experience educating patients about the use of durable medical equipment.
 Justin’s undergraduate and graduate degrees are from Georgia College’s Athletic Training and Physical Education/Kinesiology program respectively.
-He is completing his doctoral dissertation at Valdosta State University, where he is investigating the impact of the professional degree transition for the athletic training profession.
 He has experience teaching in primary education and at the technical college level.
 His research interests are geared towards cultural competence in athletic training and the scholarship of teaching and learning.

 Dr. Bradley Alban comes to Georgia College from Tennessee but is originally from Southern California.
 His areas of expertise include optimal training methods, sport performance, and endurance athletes.
 Dr Alban earned his PhD from East Tennessee State University (ETSU), while also coaching cross country & track and field at Milligan College.
 At ETSU, he worked as a sport scientist and taught courses within the exercise science program.
 Prior to this, he spent three years as the head cross-country and track coach for Miramonte High School in Orinda, CA and earned his master’s degree in kinesiology from Cal State East Bay.
 He received his bachelor’s degree in kinesiology from St. Mary’s College of California.
 Dr. Alban teaches in the exercise science program.